-- The energy requirements for conventional farming is much higher than it is for vertical farming.
-This saves the environment of greenhouse gases and protects water bodies.
+- The energy requirements for conventional farming are much higher than it is for vertical farming.
+This saves the environment from greenhouse gases and protects water bodies.

 - Large tracts of farmland could be saved in rural areas for purposes other than farming, which could be a way of reducing our ecological footprint.

-- Vertical farmings critics have argued that the system is not energy efficient and that it requires more energy to cultivate than traditional farming practices.
+- Vertical farming critics have argued that the system is not energy efficient and that it requires more energy to cultivate than traditional farming practices.

 In Vitro Meat

-In vitro meat, also known as cell-cultured meat, clean meat or synthetic meat is the production of meat using tissue engineering technology, where a cell is taken from an living animal and placed into a protein-rich liquid, causing the cell to grow without the need for animal body (Codrington, 2017).
-The cells multiply to produce artificial meat, however not all forms of meat can be produced this way.
+In vitro meat, also known as cell-cultured meat, clean meat or synthetic meat is the production of meat using tissue engineering technology, where a cell is taken from a living animal and placed into a protein-rich liquid, causing the cell to grow without the need for the animal body (Codrington, 2017).
+The cells multiply to produce artificial meat, however, not all forms of meat can be produced this way.

 - Large tracts of farmland could be saved in rural areas for purposes other than farming, which could be a way of reducing our ecological footprint. e.g for every hectare of in-vitro meat, about 10-20 hectares of saved for other forms of farming practices.